Bio

 (2025).

 Are Tax Cuts Contractionary at the Zero Lower Bound?
-Evidence from a Century of Data.
+Evidence from a Century of Data (opens in new tab).

 Journal of Political Economy Volume 133:2, 568-603.